shmup/card-game-rules/cuttle.md

  * Having 3 kings reduces a player's goal to 5 points (from 7), and having all 4 kings reduces a player's goal to 0 points (from 5) and causes that player to immediately win.

 ### Cutthroat Cuttle (1v1v1)
 Cutthroat is a fast-paced 1v1v1 version of Cuttle.
-It is played with the same rules as the cuttle.cards Vanilla rules, with the following changes:
+It is played with the same rules as the cuttle.cards Standard rules, with the following changes:

  * The win condition is reduced.
 Players need 14 points to win by default, 9 points with one King in play, 5 points with two Kings in play, and having 3 Kings in play immediately wins (goal becomes zero).
  * To start play, deal each player 5 cards and the player to the left of the dealer goes first.
 Which player is the dealer rotates clockwise each game.